YebowenHu/YebowenHu.github.io/index.md

 author_profile: true
 classes: wide
 header:
-    overlay_img: ./assets/img/sky.jpg
+    overlay_img: /assets/img/sky.jpg
 ---

 <!-- ## About Me -->

 Welcome to my page!
+{: style="text-align: justify;"}

 My name is Yebowen Hu.
-I am a Ph.D. student in the [Department of Computer Science](https://www.cs.ucf.edu/) at the [University of Central Florida](https://www.ucf.edu/).
-It's an honor to be co-adviced by [Prof. Fei Liu](https://www.cs.emory.edu/~fliu40/) from Emory University and [Prof. Hassan Foroosh](http://www.cs.ucf.edu/~foroosh/) from UCF.
+I am a second-year Ph.D. student in the Department of Computer Science at the [University of Central Florida](https://www.ucf.edu/), coadviced by [Prof. Fei Liu](https://www.cs.emory.edu/~fliu40/) and [Prof. Hassan Foroosh](http://www.cs.ucf.edu/~foroosh/).
 {: style="text-align: justify;"}

 My research interests are mainly focus on Summarization and Large Language Models.
-It is interesting to explore future directions of summarization tech and task in the era of LLM.
+It is exciting to explore future directions of summarization tech and task in the era of LLMs.
 {: style="text-align: justify;"}

 Before I join UCF, I received my M.S. degree from University of Florida, major in Electrical and Computer Engineering.
 I received my B.S. degree from Central South University, **Changsha China*, major in Electrical Automation.